 Although using an MDI with a spacer is usually recommended, you can also use an MDI without a spacer.
 Learn the proper use of an:

-If you are using a corticosteroid inhaler, rinse your mouth out with water after use.
+If you are inhaling steroid medicine, rinse your mouth out with water after use.
 Don't swallow the water.
 Swallowing the water will increase the chance that the medicine will get into your bloodstream.
 This may increase the side effects of the medicine.

-Some powder may build up on the inhaler, but you may not need to clean the inhaler every day.
+Some liquid may build up on the inhaler, but you may not need to clean the inhaler every day.
 Follow the directions for how and how often to clean the type of MDI you have.

-To learn more visit Healthwise.org
+To learn more about Healthwise, visit Healthwise.org.

-© 1995-2013 Healthwise, Incorporated.
+© 1995-2017 Healthwise, Incorporated.
 Healthwise, Healthwise for every health decision, and the Healthwise logo are trademarks of Healthwise, Incorporated.